ohenley/awesome-ada/README.md

 #### Local
 - [gnat-ce](https://www.adacore.com/download) - Adacore compiler for the Ada programming language which forms part of the GNU Compiler Collection.
 It supports all versions of the language, i.e. Ada 2012, Ada 2005, Ada 95 and Ada 83
 - [fsf-gnat](http://www.getadanow.com/) - Free Software Foundation compiler for the Ada programming language which forms part of the GNU Compiler Collection.
 It supports all versions of the language, i.e. Ada 2012, Ada 2005, Ada 95 and Ada 83
-- [janus-ada](http://www.rrsoftware.com/html/prodinf/janus95/j-ada95.htm) - Compiler supporting all the major features of the Ada 83, 95, 2005 and 2012 versions of the language
+- [janus-ada](http://www.rrsoftware.com/html/prodinf/janus95/j-ada95.htm) - Compiler supporting all the major features of the Ada 83, Ada 95, Ada 2005 and Ada 2012 versions of the language
 - [object-ada](https://www.ptc.com/en/products/developer-tools/objectada) - PTC ObjectAda is an extensive family of native and cross development tools and runtime environments
 - [apex-ada](https://www.ptc.com/en/products/developer-tools/apexada) - PTC ApexAda is one of the industry’s most popular development environments for Ada and mixed Ada/C/C++ applications
 - [greenhills-ada](https://www.ghs.com/products/ada_optimizing_compilers.html) - Green Hills Software offers the industry's first, fully validated family of Ada Cross Compilers for real-time targets